cyberbotics/webots-doc/robotis-op-2/gait-manager.md

 ## Gait Manager

-The `DARwInOPGaitManager` class allows you to use the walking algorithm of the Framework.
+The `RobotisOp2GaitManager` class allows you to use the walking algorithm of the Framework.

 A lot of parameters are available in the Framework algorithm to tune the gait.